Civil Peace Service: Coming to terms with Cambodia's past

-Overall term: 2014 to 2017
+Overall term: 2014 to 2020

-Thirty years after the fall of the Khmer Rouge in Cambodia, surviving senior members of the regime, who were responsible for the killing of 1.7 million people, are being tried at the Extraordinary Chambers in the Courts of Cambodia (ECCC).
-Commonly known as the Khmer Rouge Tribunal and supported by the United Nations, this Cambodian court sentenced the former commander of a prison and torture facility to lifelong imprisonment.
+More than 40 years after the Khmer Rouge dictatorship in Cambodia, surviving senior members of the regime who are responsible for the killing of 1.7 million people, are still on trial.
+The Extraordinary Chambers in the Courts of Cambodia (ECCC), commonly known as the Khmer Rouge Tribunal, is a Cambodian tribunal supported by the United Nations.
+In February 2012, this court sentenced the former commander of a prison and torture facility to lifelong imprisonment.

 The Cambodian people are still traumatised by the mass political killings and decades of civil war.
-The country’s failure to come to grips with its past is hampering its efforts to peacefully establish democratic structures based on the rule of law.
+The country’s failure to come to terms with its past is hampering its efforts to peacefully establish democratic structures based on the rule of law.